-We have organised trips to Scapa Flow, Swanage and Lundy for 2018, so it looks like another good year’s diving is on the cards.
-Despite this there is already talk in the Clubhouse of potential trips to Egypt and Iceland in the near future, so stay tuned for more on that!
+There is already talk in the Clubhouse of a potential trip to Egypt in the near future, so stay tuned for more on that!

 The map below shows places we’ve been (orange and blue markers) and where we’d really like to go (purple markers)!